wazuh/wazuh-documentation/source/installation-guide/index.rst

 You can choose an installation method and start installing Kibana:

-- :ref:`Unattended installation <wazuh_dashboard_unattended_installation>`: Install this component by using a script that automates the installation process.
+- :ref:`Unattended installation <wazuh_dashboard_unattended_installation>`: Install this component using a script that automates the installation process.
 - :ref:`Step-by-step installation <wazuh_dashboard_step_by_step>`: Install this component manually following detailed step-by-step instructions.

 **Installing Wazuh agent**

-To install a Wazuh agent, select your operating system from the list of operating system above and follow the instructions.
+To install a Wazuh agent, select your operating system from the list above and follow the instructions.